-Within the past calendar year (2021), no new 303(d) list has been approved by EPA.
+Within the past calendar year (2022), a new 303(d) list has been approved by EPA.

-The 2020 Texas 303(d) List was approved for submission by the TCEQ on March 25, 2020.
-The Environmental Protection Agency approved the 2020 Texas 303(d) List on May 12, 2020.
-The following information was compiled from the 2020 EPA-approved 303(d) list and the Texas Integrated Report of Surface Water Quality.
-This information was included in the previous annual report for calendar year 2020 and is reproduced here for information purposes.
+The 2022 Texas 303(d) List was approved for submission by the TCEQ on June 1, 2022.
+The Environmental Protection Agency approved the 2022 Texas 303(d) List on July 7, 2022.
+The following information was compiled from the 2022 EPA-approved 303(d) list and the Texas Integrated Report of Surface Water Quality.
+This information was included in the previous annual report for calendar year 2021 and is reproduced here for information purposes.

-Segment# Segment Name Segment Description Previous Listing on 303(d) List / Cause New Listing on 2020 approved 303(d) List / Cause 0820 Lake Ray Hubbard From Rockwall-Forney Dam in Kaufman County to Lavon Dam in Collin County, up to normal pool elevation of 435.5 feet (impounds East Fork Trinity River).
+Segment # Segment Name Segment Description Previous Listing on 303(d) List / Cause New Listing in 2022 approved 303(d) List / Cause 0820 Lake Ray Hubbard From Rockwall-Forney Dam in Kaufman County to Lavon Dam in Collin County, up to normal pool elevation of 435.5 feet (impounds East Fork Trinity River).
 No No 0820A Cottonwood Creek Perennial stream from the confluence with Rowlett Creek up to SH 5 (near Greenville Road).
 No No 0820B Rowlett Creek Perennial stream from the normal pool elevation of 435.5 feet of Lake Ray Hubbard to the Parker Road crossing.
-Yes, Bacteria No 0820C Muddy Creek From the confluence with Lake Ray Hubbard, in Dallas County, to the headwaters east of Allen, in Collin County.
-Yes, Copper (delisted in 2018) No 0821 Lake Lavon From Lavon Dam in Collin County, up to normal pool elevation of 492 No No
+Yes/ Bacteria in water Yes 0820C Muddy Creek From the confluence with Lake Ray Hubbard, in Dallas County, to the headwaters east of Allen, in Collin County.
+No No 0821 Lake Lavon From Lavon Dam in Collin County, up to normal pool elevation of 492 feet (impounds East Fork Trinity River).
+No No 0821C Wilson Creek From the confluence with Lake Lavon in Collin County, up to West FM 455, just east of Celina, Collin Co., TX.
+Yes/ Bacteria in water Yes/ Bacteria in water

-Segment# Segment Name Segment Description Previous Listing on 303(d) List / Cause New Listing on 2020 approved 303(d) List / Cause feet (impounds East Fork Trinity River).
-0821C Wilson Creek From the confluence with Lake Lavon in Collin County, up to West FM 455, just east of Celina, Collin Co., TX.
-Yes, Bacteria No 0821D East Fork Trinity River above Lake Lavon A portion of the East Fork Trinity River extending from the confluence with Lake Lavon (segment 0821) to the upper end of the water body in Collin County, Texas.
-Yes, Bacteria No 0823D Doe Branch From the confluence with Lake Lewisville/Elm Fork Trinity in Denton County to the headwaters northeast of Celina, Collin Co., TX.
+Segment # Segment Name Segment Description Previous Listing on 303(d) List / Cause New Listing in 2022 approved 303(d) List / Cause 0821D East Fork Trinity River above Lake Lavon A portion of the East Fork Trinity River extending from the confluence with Lake Lavon (segment 0821) to the upper end of the water body in Collin County, Texas.
+Yes/ Bacteria in water Yes/ Bacteria in water 0823D Doe Branch From the confluence with Lake Lewisville/Elm Fork Trinity in Denton County to the headwaters northeast of Celina, Collin Co., TX.
 No No 0827A White Rock Creek above White Rock Lake Perennial stream from the headwaters of White Rock Lake upstream to the confluence with McKamy Branch east of the City of Addison.
-Yes, Bacteria No
+Yes/ Bacteria in water Yes/ Bacteria in water